mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### void AddRecord([AdgDataSet ds](/reference/datagate/datagate-client/adg-data-set.html))

-Adds a record to the specified AdgDataSet with application indicators.
+Adds a record to the file using the provided AdgDataSet and application indicators.

 ```cs
 void AddRecord(AdgDataSet ds)